NextCenturyCorporation/kairos-pub/README.md

 Contains the standalone KAIROS SDF validator.
 See its README for details.

+# visualization

+Contains the standalone KAIROS TA2 SDF visualizer.
+See its README for details.

 # api

 Java and python examples for using the KAIROS API.